-If you’re thinking about taking your first cruise, you’re not the only one.
+If you’re thinking about taking a cruise, you’re not alone.
 Both relaxing and exciting, cruises allow you to see far more than you would on a traditional holiday, and when you’re not off sightseeing, you can sunbathe on the deck and admire the views.
 There’s a reason cruises are one of the travel markets’ fastest-growing areas…but the real question is, where should you go?

 There are many amazing cruise destinations all around the world, and each one offers something a bit different; there are exotic cruises, bucket list cruises, and off-the-beaten-track cruises.
-But if this is your first cruise, it’s worth pointing out that some destinations are more suitable than others.
+But if this is your first cruise, some destinations might be more suitable than others.

-From cruises where you get to see a dizzying array of diversity to cruises that are easily accessible and affordable, here are 10 of the best destinations for first-time cruisers.
+From cruises where you get to see a dizzying array of diversity to ones that are easily accessible and affordable, here are 10 of the best cruise destinations for first-time cruisers.

 The Greek Islands

-Steeped in myths and legends, the Greek Isles are another popular cruise destination – and because there are over 6,000 islands to explore, there’s lots of variety too.
-If you want a sun-drenched break with a side of history and culture, Greece ticks the box.
+Steeped in myth and legend, the Greek Isles are another popular cruise destination – and because there are over 6,000 islands to explore, there’s lots of variety too.
+If you’d like a sun-drenched break with a side of history and culture, Greece ticks the box.
 Boasting ancient ruins, dazzling blue skies, and sparkling azure seas, there’s a reason more than 30 million tourists flock here each year!

 You can visit Crete, Greece’s biggest and greenest island, to hike Samaria Gorge and tour Knossos Palace.
 Visit the Cyclades to admire white-washed villages and dramatic sunsets, and head to Corfu to find peace among the forests and olive groves.
 The Ionian and Dodecanese Islands are beautiful too – but, wherever you go, expect mouthwatering food, glorious weather, and compelling culture.